 KEY RESEARCH QUESTION

-Can the seismic response of rigid substation equipment, such as Capacitive Voltage Transformers (CVT), outfitted with Belleville washer stacks at the base for seismic protection be predicted by modeling, so that their implementation can be informed by prior analysis?
+Can the seismic response of rigid (This is a vauge term and mounted on a slab may have a frequency of about 16 Hz) substation equipment, such as Capacitive Voltage Transformers (CVT), outfitted with Belleville Washer stacks at the base for seismic protection be predicted by modeling, so that their implementation can be informed by prior analysis?
 Could such analyses be validated with physical experimental measurements, so that the procedures can be used with confidence?
+Identify other possible vulnerabilities in the use of Belleville Washers.

 RESEARCH OVERVIEW

 A CVT furnished with different Belleville washer stack configurations at the base for seismic protection is tested extensively on an earthquake simulator.
 Special instrumentation is developed to obtained measurements on the detailed behavior of the washer stack.
 The force-deformation behavior of a washer stack is obtained by cyclic loading in a materials test machine.
-Models are developed for nonlinear and linear analysis of the CVT with Belleville washer stacks.
+Models are developed for nonlinear and linear analysis of the CVT with Belleville Washer stacks.
 These models are validated with experimental measurements.

 KEY FINDINGS

-The Belleville washer stacks act essentially as seismic isolators, lower the frequency and increasing the damping of the CVT.
+The Belleville Washer stacks act essentially as seismic isolators, lower the frequency and increasing the damping of the CVT.

-There is this a tradeoff between lowering the insulator base moment and increasing the terminal displacement.
+There is a tradeoff between lowering the insulator base moment and increasing the terminal displacement.

 The nonlinear and linear dynamic models capture the seismic response accurately.